Stasi Museum Berlin: The dark heart of East Germany

 Erich Mielke at the Stasi Museum

 On the second floor, called “The Minister’s Level,” visitors can walk through the offices used by Erich Mielke, the last head of the Stasi, and his staff.
 Still furnished as they were from 1962 to 1989, these rooms again gave me an odd feeling of familiarity.
-The furniture and cabinets, in particular, would not have been out-of-place in the 1960s Connecticut of my childhood.
+The furniture and cabinets, in particular, would not have been out of place in the 1960s Connecticut of my childhood.

-One section focuses on the technology they used: spy cameras and how they could be concealed, bugs and how they were planted, how people’s scents were collected, and so on.
+One section focuses on the technology the Stasi used: spy cameras and how they could be concealed, bugs and how they were planted, how people’s scents were collected, and so on.
 The Stasi’s interrogation techniques are explained, as well as what happened to people who were found guilty of “hostile activity.”

 Further sections relate the events leading to the fall of the Berlin Wall, followed by the unification of East and West Germany.
 They also address the debate over the Stasi’s records and whether they should be made public or not.